-Instructors may drop/withdraw students who have not been attending regularly by submitting a Drop Card or by assigning an Instructor Withdrawal at midterm.
-However it is the student's responsibility to drop/withdraw within the published deadline dates.
+Instructors may drop/withdraw inactive students who never came to class or are no longer participating in a course by assigning an Instructor Withdrawal at midterm.
+However, since instructors are not required to do this, it is the student's responsibility to drop/withdraw within the published deadline dates.